thomashoneyman/purescript-overlay/generate/README.md

 The `purs` compiler is supported at versions going back to 0.13.0.
 It is built by fetching the tarballs the compiler team uploads to GitHub releases.

 The `spago` build tool is supported for all versions implemented in PureScript (as of the time of writing, that's 0.93.4).
-It is built by associating a GitHub release with a commit SHA, then fetching the repo at that SHA and building its contents using `buildPackageLock` and `buildSpagoLock`.
+It is built by associating a GitHub release with a commit SHA, then fetching the repo at that SHA and building its contents using `buildSpagoLock`.

 #### Upcoming